anarkiwi/sid-wizard/README.txt

 This is a port of SID Wizard 1.8.7, for the Vessel MIDI interface (https://github.com/anarkiwi/vessel).

 Within SID Wizard, select MIDI device VESSEL.
-Currently, the C64 can only receive MIDI (future versions will increase MIDI performance and enable MIDI transmission from the C64).
+Future versions will increase MIDI performance.

 For releases, see https://github.com/anarkiwi/sid-wizard/releases.